bdataconsultant/hopsworks/README.md

 grunt serve --targetCustomer=CUSTOMER_NAME
 ```

 CUSTOMER_NAME value is the name of the customer folder in app/customer_assets.
-When targetCustomer option isn't specified, "DEFAULT" client name is used.
+When targetCustomer option isn't specified, "DEFAULT" customer name is used.

 # Build and Test